 - How to improve at self-testing

-Retrieval Practice is the process of trying to recall what you have learned or studied without looking back at the material.
-Retrieval practice is also known as self-testing, practice testing, practice quizzing, and test-enhanced learning.
-All these terms refer to the same cognitive processes.
-You try to learn or study something and then try to recall it from memory.
-Abundant research has found that retrieval practice is a potent learning strategy (Dunlosky, Rawson, Marsh, Nathan & Willingham, 2013).
+Self-testing is the process of trying to recall what you have learned or studied without looking back at the material.
+Self-testing is similar to practice testing and practice quizzes.
+All of these activities involve “retrieval practice,” trying to recall or retrieve information from memory.
+Abundant research has found that self-testing is a potent learning strategy (Dunlosky, Rawson, Marsh, Nathan & Willingham, 2013).
 To illustrate, in one study researchers divided students into four groups.
-Each group used a different method to study an article from Scientific American The four methods were:
+Each group used a different method to study an article from Scientific American.
+The four methods were:

 - Study: Students read/studied the material one time.

 - Repeated study: Students read/studied the material four consecutive times.

 - Concept mapping: Students read/studied the material one time and made a concept map of it.

 - Retrieval practice: Students read/studied the material and then wrote down everything they could remember without looking back at the information.
 They repeated this study-recall procedure one more time.
 Note that this is self-testing.

 One week after studying the article students took a test on the material.
 As shown in the figure below, the Retrieval Practice group outperformed the other groups on questions of verbatim factual information as well as questions that involved drawing inferences and conclusions (Karpicke & Blunt, 2011).

 Source: Karpicke, J. D., & Blunt, J. R. (2011).
 Retrieval practice produces more learning than elaborative studying with concept mapping.
 Science, 331, 772–775. http://dx.doi.org/10.1126/science.1199327